-Today, a 350cc metal wood driver is considered to be a small size head.
-In 1997, titanium driver heads were just beginning to approach the 300cc barrier in head volume/size because the skill required to consistently cast titanium alloys into very thin wall sections did not exist among the clubhead production foundries.
+By the early 2000s, a 350cc metal wood driver was considered to be a small size driver head.
+In 1997, titanium driver heads were just beginning to approach the 300cc barrier in head volume/size because the skill required to consistently cast a titanium alloy with very thin wall sections did not yet exist among the clubhead production foundries.

-A clubhead designer can look at the weight comprised in the hosel of a clubhead in two ways –it could be mass that can be used to assist in reducing a fade or accentuating a draw by helping to move the CG closer to the heel side of the clubhead, or it could be mass that can be eliminated or reduced in some manner and re-distributed in the head to improve perimeter weighting (MOI) or to customize the center of gravity (CG) location.
+A clubhead designer can look at the weight comprised in the hosel of a clubhead in two ways: 1) the weight of the hosel represents mass that could be incorporated to move the CG closer to the heel side of the clubhead, or, 2) it could be mass that can be eliminated or reduced in some manner and re-distributed in the head to improve perimeter weighting (MOI) or to further customize the center of gravity (CG) location.

 Following the latter design concept, the Bi-Metallic woods were a full set of driver and fairway woods in which Wishon designed the body of the woodheads from 17-4 stainless steel and the hosel from high strength 7075-T6 aluminum.
-By creating the hosel from such a light weight material, 65% of the weight that would have been used in a hosel of the same 17-4 alloy as the body of the head was able to be moved into the sides of the woodheads to increase the MOI of the heads and offer better off center hit performance than was possible with stainless steel woods made with a conventional stainless steel hosel.
-In addition, because the hosel was made from aluminum, vibration from the head up to the golfer’s hands was also able to be reduced.
+By creating the hosel from such a light weight material, 65% of the weight that would have been used in a hosel of the same 17-4 alloy as the body of the head was able to be moved into the sides of the woodheads to increase the MOI of the heads and offer a little better off center hit performance than was possible with stainless steel woods made with a conventional stainless steel hosel.
+In addition, because the hosel was made from aluminum, vibration from the head up to the golfer’s hands was also reduced.

 Even before Tom began to assign finite element analysis to predict the performance of a metal wood face design, he was aware that the strength to modulus ratio of Titanium made it a better face material for increasing ball velocity.
 Tom also realized that the spring face capability of a Titanium face would be enhanced by increasing the surface area of the face that could be unsupported or untouched by welding.
 Driver heads in which the face was welded to the head body on the edges of the face experience a reduction in the total area of the face that could flex inward at impact.

 By first forging a 6/4 Titanium face in a cup-face construction and then casting high strength 7005-T6 aluminum material of the body of the Black Hawk Driver around the ‘cupped’ edges of the Titanium face, the deflection (spring face) capability of the face for its designed size was able to be maximized over the more rigid face edge of a plate formed face piece.
-The same ‘cup-face’ Titanium face construction as employed by Callaway Golf in their Titanium woodheads, did not come about until 2 years later.
+The same ‘cup-face’ Titanium face construction as first employed by Callaway Golf in their Titanium woodheads did not come about until 2 years later.

-Alloys of beta grade Titanium offer an increase in strength over typical 6/4 Titanium.
+Alloys of beta grade Titanium offer a significant increase in strength and hardness over typical 6/4 Titanium.
 Even when combined with the higher modulus of beta Ti alloys, their strength to modulus ratio is such that a driver could be made larger in size than when made from 6/4 Ti alloy.
-In addition, the properties of a beta Ti alloy can offer the chance to create a driver with a higher C.O.R. than what is possible using the 6/4 Ti alloy in the sub-300cc titanium driver heads that were the limit in size at the time.
+In addition, the properties of a beta Ti alloy could offer the chance to create a driver with a higher C.O.R. than what was possible using the 6/4 Ti alloy in the sub-300cc titanium driver heads that were the limit in size at the time.
 Only later did designers and production factories learn how to achieve a maximum allowed COR with common titanium alloys such as 6/4 which was achieved when titanium drivers began to exceed 400cc in volume with their accompanying larger face area.

-While the golf market had become accustomed to the higher price of a 6/4 Titanium driver over their stainless steel predecessors by this time, the higher raw material cost of the more sophisticated Beta grade titanium alloys would raise the price of a driver even higher.
-Therefore, in the late 1990s, all of the US golf companies were hesitant about switching from 6/4 Titanium to a beta grade Titanium for their driver designs.
+While the golf market had become accustomed to the higher price of a 6/4 Titanium driver over stainless steel drivers, the higher raw material cost of the more sophisticated Beta grade titanium alloys would raise the price of a driver even higher.
+Therefore, in the late 1990s, all of the US golf companies were hesitant about switching from 6/4 Titanium to a driver made fully from beta grade Titanium.
 Because Tom was relying on computer modeling at this time to predict the performance of a driver face design, he knew the potential for both increasing head size and improving the COR of the driver face design that the beta grade titanium alloys offered.
-Thus, in 1998 the model 255LT beta Titanium driver was not only a larger size Titanium driver than what had been offered before, but also increased the COR over what had been done before, and became the first driver made fully from a beta titanium alloy commercially offered in the US.
+The 255LT beta Titanium driver was the first driver head commercially offered in the US made fully from a beta titanium alloy.

-Aluminum metal matrix composite (MMC) materials have to be thought of as almost being ‘aluminum on steroids’.
-On its own, the highest strength aluminum alloys can rarely exceed 100,000 psi in strength (6/4 Ti and 17-4 stainless steel are 140,000 psi, 10-2-3 Beta Ti is 185,000 psi and Carpenter 455 steel is 250,000 psi to contrast).
-However, by adding a ceramic material to a high strength titanium alloy, the strength of the resulting MMC can be significantly increased, to the point that some MMC’s will approach and even exceed the strength of some stainless steel alloys.
+Aluminum metal matrix composite (MMC) materials have been classified as being ‘aluminum on steroids’.
+On its own, the highest strength aluminum alloys can rarely exceed 100,000 psi in yield strength (To contrast, 6/4 Ti and 17-4 stainless steel are 135,000 psi, 10-2-3 Beta Ti is 185,000 psi and Carpenter 455 steel is 250,000 psi).
+However, by adding a ceramic material to a high strength titanium alloy, the strength of the resulting metal matrix composite can be significantly increased, to the point that some MMCs will approach and even exceed the strength of specific stainless steel alloys.

 In the mid-1990s a company named Langert Golf had introduced a small size driver head made from Aluminum ‘alloyed’ with a ceramic called Silicon Carbide (SiC).
 The head was produced through an expensive die casting procedure that was required to keep the distribution of the SiC particulate consistent through the aluminum and thus achieve consistent strength equally in all areas of the head.
 SiC MMCs are known to be very brittle.
 The Cermet 2000 Driver was innovative because previously, no MMC Driver head had yet been produced by the less expensive procedure of investment casting.

-From basic computer modeling studies of wood face design, Tom noted that the maximum ball speed and highest “smash factor” (ball velocity divided by clubhead speed) occurred when the face was flexed inward to its maximum point before permanent deformation.
+From basic computer modeling studies of wood face design, Tom noted that the maximum ball speed and highest smash factor (ball velocity divided by clubhead speed) occurred when the face was flexed inward to its maximum point before permanent deformation.
 At the same time, computer modeling revealed that the amount the face could flex inward was proportional to the clubhead speed of the golfer.
-That meant golfers with slower swing speeds who were buying titanium drivers with faces designed to flex fully only for the highest swing speeds of golfers were not getting the maximum ball velocity and smash factor from their purchase.
+That meant golfers with slower swing speeds who were buying titanium drivers with faces designed to flex fully only for the highest swing speeds of golfers were not getting the maximum amount of face flexing for their clubhead speeds.